Table of Contents

 This is an introductory part of a project specification that contains the following sections:

-• The challenge (what caused the client to start the project?)
+- The challenge (what caused the client to start the project?)

-• Project background (work that has already been completed)
+- Project background (work that has already been completed)

-• The solution (how the project solves the challenge)
+- The solution (how the project solves the challenge)

-The main goal of this section is to inform the readers about the project and give them an overview of its intended application.
+The main goal of this section of the specification is to inform the readers about the project and give them an overview of its intended application.
 As well, this part of the project specification often contains a glossary, describes the intended audience for the specification, lists user types, and provides other relevant information.

 It is important to remember that the project specification should be written in a clear manner and be easily understandable for all the readers.
 All changes to the project specification should be well documented and traceable through change date, version number and contributor.
-Despite being written by technical professionals, it should be easily understood both by the developers and the client.
+Despite being written by technical professionals, a specification should be easily understood both by the developers and the client.
 An informative project description section offers a clear and detailed overview of the project without overloading the reader with unnecessary technical terms.

 Application architecture & components description